xCatG/ClaudeDesktopCommander/FAQ.md

 # Frequently Asked Questions (FAQ)

 This document provides answers to the most commonly asked questions about Claude Desktop Commander (also known as ClaudeComputerCommander).
-If you can't find an answer to your question here, please join our [Discord server](https://discord.gg/kQ27sNnZr7) for additional support.
+If you can't find an answer to your question here, please join our [Discord server](https://discord.gg/kQ27sNnZr7) for additional support or [open a GitHub issue](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues/new).

+> **Note**: For a more user-friendly version of this FAQ, visit our [website FAQ section](https://desktopcommander.app#faq).

 ## Table of Contents